d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

             else 'neutral'
 ```

-Next, trained models are used to infer the relationship between two simple sentences.
+We can use the trained model to obtain the NLI result for a sample pair of sentences.

 ```{.python .input  n=15}
 predict_snli(net, ['he', 'is', 'good', '.'], ['he', 'is', 'bad', '.'])